nwlasn/cloud_computing_coursework/README.md

-## The files in this repository are included in order to show the examples of complexity of coding/problem-solving I am able to achieve.

-## Additional files that make the code run/work can be added upon request.

-## The tasks from the coursework can be found in the "Coursework description" file.
+## This coursework is an example of complexity of coding/problem-solving I am able to achieve.
+The instructions can be found in the "Coursework description" file.

-## The results (answers) that the .py files in this repository yield are the following:
+## After running the codes in the cloud on AWS, the following lists have been returned:

 - pairs.py: "my" ->	["wife", "girlfriend", "friend", "dad", "women", "life", "mom", "favorite", "coffee", "son"]
 - stripes.py: "my" ->	["wife", "girlfriend", "friend", "dad", "women", "life", "mom", "favorite", "coffee", "son"]